YuLunLin/FISFrameworkForA1/README.md

 Mac OS X 10.6 and above version (10.8 tested)

-File ZNLog from github/MyUtilities or you can fetch somewhere.
+Class ZNLog from github/MyUtilities or you can fetch somewhere.
+Class Reachability (version 2.3 or above) from https://github.com/othercat/AppleSampleCodes.

 ## Build+Install

 Just fetch the code via git clone github.com:21208443/FISFrameworkForA1